Monitor FTP sites with WatchFTP Monitor FTP sites with WatchFTP

 If you did not select One email per download this variable contains the list of the Unix filenames and is ignored in the message subject.

-If you selected One email per download, you can also include Environmental Variables surrounded by percentage signs.
+If you selected One email per download, you can also include Environment Variables surrounded by percentage signs.

 Repeat Blocks